surajbhandari1/basic_project/README.md

 #### Auth : Firebase
 - Sign up and sign in with email using firebase.
 #### Shared Preferences used(New)
--Save True/False value if user is already Logged in or not.
+- Save True/False value if user is already Logged in or not.